What does Big Tech hope to gain from warming up to Trump?

 “The AI battle affects everything from defense to healthcare to education to productivity as a country,″ Burgum said on Nov.
 15, referring to artificial intelligence.
 “And the AI that’s coming in the next 18 months is going to be revolutionary.
 So there’s just a sense of urgency and a sense of understanding in the Trump administration″ to address it.

-Demand for data centers ballooned in recent years due to the rapid growth of cloud computing and artificial intelligence, and local governments are competing for lucrative deals with big tech companies.
+Demand for data centers ballooned in recent years due to the rapid growth of cloud computing and AI, and local governments are competing for lucrative deals with big tech companies.

 But as data centers begin to consume more resources, some residents are pushing back against the world’s most powerful corporations over concerns about the economic, social and environmental health of their communities.